Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 Two types of modification were applied to the original images in the dataset:

 1. A random rotation in the range \[-20;20 \] deg
-2. A random increment in intensity of the image, multiplying some of them for a facto up  to 1.8
+2. A random increment in intensity of the image, multiplying some of them for a factor up  to 1.8

 In terms of size, my target was to create a dataset evenly distributed, with every sign as represented as the oringinal most common one, so for every class I have generated a number of image equal to the difference between their original occurrence and 2010 (again, the num. of instances of the most common sign).

-The code I used is attached as part of the python notebook; the augmented dataset in output was saved as an additional pikle file with a dictionary containing only the  `'features'` and  `'labels'` key-value pairs.
+The code I used is attached as part of the python notebook; the augmented dataset in output was saved as an additional pickle file with a dictionary containing only the  `'features'` and  `'labels'` key-value pairs.
 The results in terms of dataset size and visual representation are: